jianjin-app/website/content/privacy-notice.md

 We also receive personal information indirectly, from the following sources in the following scenarios:

-* From our server logs, we obtain information about your usage of Jianjin, such as the dates and times you interact with the service, what types of devices or browsers you use, and errors you encounter which we may need to address.
+* From our server logs, we obtain information about your usage of StepWise Chinese, such as the dates and times you interact with the service, what types of devices or browsers you use, and errors you encounter which we may need to address.
 * From our third-party authentication provider, we have access to certain